pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

-> At once optimistic and pragmatic, *Plurality* offers a roadmap to reforge democracy for the AI era...we need not limit ourselves to the libertarian or authoritarian visions...a third way...leans into openness, plurality and the human spirit.
-So worth reading!<br></br>
-— [Mark Surman](https://en.wikipedia.org/wiki/Mark_Surman), President and Executive Director of the [Mozilla Foundation](https://en.wikipedia.org/wiki/Mozilla_Foundation)

-<br></br>

 > For too long, diversity and technology have been used as swords by the forces of secularization.
 Remarkably, in the skilled hands of these authors, they are here reforged into a shield for the faithful.<br></br>
 — [Rev. Johnnie Moore Jr.](https://en.wikipedia.org/wiki/Johnnie_Moore_Jr.), President of the [Congress of Christian Leaders](https://congressofchristianleaders.com/), former member of the [United States Commission on International Religious Freedom](https://en.wikipedia.org/wiki/United_States_Commission_on_International_Religious_Freedom) and informal advisor to Fmr.
 US President Donald Trump